Production of massive bosons from the decay of a massless particle beam: Further processes after first decays

 \section{Further processes after first decays}

-The paper is mainly based on the results of Eq. \eqref{eqa2s} of this document, which holds at early times, where $\chi$ is not significantly populated.
+This articler is mainly based on the solution of Eq. (\ref{eqa2s}), which gives a complete picture of the system at early times, where $\chi$ is not significantly populated.
 In this time scale, only the process $\phi_{\p}\rightarrow\chi_{\k}+\chi_{\p-\k}$ can be excited.
 Now we are going to discuss what happens after the modes $\k$ and $\p-\k$ are appreciably occupied.
 Even at this times, we are still assuming that $\phi$ is not depleted substantially, so the linearizaion of the equations of motion still holds.

-For case (1) (massive $\phi$ and massless $\chi$) none of the other $\epsilon_{\vec k}^{(i)}$ defined in \eqref{eps1s} and \eqref{eps3s} become small enough to excite the corresponding process, then $\phi$ continue decaying into momentum modes $\k$ and $\p-\k$ of $\chi$ particles and Eqs.
-[25] and [27] in the paper are still valid.
-Their validity hold until back-reactions are activated, i.e., when the inverse process $2\chi\rightarrow\phi$ starts to be important.
+For case (1) (massive $\phi$ and massless $\chi$) none of the other $\epsilon_{\vec k}^{(i)}$ defined in Eq. (\ref{eps1s}) and Eq. (\ref{eps3s}) become small enough to excite the corresponding process, then $\phi$ continue decaying into momentum modes $\k$ and $\p-\k$ of $\chi$ particles and Eqs. (\ref{sol-a1}) and (\ref{a-number}) are still valid.
+Their validity holds until back-reactions are activated, i.e., when the inverse process $2\chi\rightarrow\phi$ starts to be important.
 Of course, it happens when $\phi$ is significantly depleted.